llxxbb/Nature-Demo/doc/pay-the-bill.md

 }
 ```

+### Nature key points

 Are you remember the question above? the secret is **"sys.target"** of instance's context!
 That indicate which `orderAccount` would be load.

 ## Different with traditional development

 We finished the complex logic by use about 100 lines of code, include concurrent, state version conflict control and retry policy etcetera, it's very hard for traditional development mode.

-You can see, we add `orderAccount` without modify already exists logic for `order` which is in previous chapter, this is impossible for traditional mode, that means Nature will make your work stable, extensible and easy to maintain.
+You can see, we add `orderAccount` without modify already exists logic for `order` which is in previous chapter, this is impossible for traditional mode, that means Nature will make your work pluggable, extensible and easy to maintain.

 You will never mind `orderAccount`'s state_version is what and each change how to go,  they are trivial mater for Nature to take care of.